-Your horse has been diagnosed with laminitis and your vet tells you to monitor his pulse, both the beats per minute (bpm) and strength.
-Or you bring your horse in from the pasture looking forward to a nice afternoon ride, but once his feet hit the barn aisle something doesn't sound right.
+Your horse has been diagnosed with laminitis and your vet tells you to take his digital pulse, both the beats per minute (bpm) and strength.
+Or you bring your horse in from the pasture looking forward to a nice afternoon ride, but once his feet hit the barn aisle something doesn’t sound right.
 You ask him to jog, and he gives you a limp.
-You look him over for any obvious wounds or swelling.
+Then you look him over for any obvious wounds or swelling.
 You feel for heat, and check his feet for rocks and nails.
 Then you remember reading something about checking his pulse.

 But exactly how and where do you take your horse’s pulse?

 A pulse is the rhythmic contraction and expansion of an artery due to the surge of blood from from the beating of your horse’s heart.
 Taking his pulse measures the rate and strength of his heart beat.
 A faster-than-normal pulse indicates exertion, excitement or system-wide stress from conditions such as colic, fever or other trauma.
 But a pulse in his leg that feels stronger than usual could indicate laminitis, a bruise, a close nail from shoeing or a fracture.
 It also could be a sign of inflammation from an infection, such as an abscess.

 There are several places you can take your horse’s pulse, but the best place to gauge leg or foot pain is at the digital artery below his ankle joint.